 Other complications of Bell’s Palsy

-Although uncommon, Bell’s Palsy can affect both sides of the face.
+As stated above, while uncommon, Bell’s Palsy can affect both sides of the face.
 If this occurs or any other part of the body becomes symptomatic, it is important to see a doctor to rule out other possible causes.